 Tips for Making a Small Dining Area Look Bigger

 Is the area where you and your family gather to share a meal a bit less than spacious?
 Luckily, it does not require a lot of square footage to create a cozy and comfortable dining room.
-Whether you are using part of an eat-in kitchen, a nook in the living room, a designated dining room or simply a stretch of wall space, there are ways to make it work for your needs.
-These tips for making a small dining area look bigger are just the thing to transform your space.
+Whether you are using part of an eat-in kitchen, a nook in the living room, a designated dining room or simply a stretch of wall space, there are ways to make your small dining room design work for your needs.
+These tips for how to make a small dining room look bigger are just the thing to transform your space.

 Carving Out Space

 Many modern homes no longer feature a designated dining room.
 Instead, one great room with no partitions is often the only area available for a dining table and chairs.
 You may want to place the dining area along a wall that transitions from the kitchen to the living area.
-This takes the dining set out of the traffic pattern, thus opening additional space.
+This takes the small dining room design out of the traffic pattern, thus opening additional space.
 A banquette along the wall has the advantage of adding storage.
 A bench along the opposite side of the dining table makes for a small footprint while a table with rounded edges makes it easier to move around the dining set.
-This layout helps utilize the space efficiently and a small dining area look bigger.
+This layout helps utilize the space efficiently and is an effective strategy for how to make a small dining room look bigger.

 Kitchen Dining Nook